 Most nights, I set it out with a small bowl of extra chipotle sauce or sour cream on the side.
 Nothing fancy.
 Just something cool and creamy to balance the warm, crisp tortilla.
 If we have guests, I cut them into smaller pieces and serve them on a large platter so people can help themselves.

+or a side of Fleming’s potatoes.
 It keeps the meal balanced without making it feel heavy.

 Sometimes I keep the sides very simple: